spatie/ray/docs/developing-ray-libraries/developing-a-ray-library.md

 ## Building the library

-We'll be using `ESBuild` to compile our library.
+We'll be using `ESBuild` to compile our library, which is a very fast ECMA compiler built in golang.

 The following command tells `ESBuild` to bundle all files into a single output file, that it will be run on the `node` platform _(instead of in a browser)_, to target node v12 as the minimum node version to support, and to treat the `superagent` npm package as external _(meaning it should not be packaged as part of our outfile)_.

 ```bash
 ./node_modules/.bin/esbuild --bundle \